thinkscientist/thinkscientist/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on creating AI Content for IBM
+- 🌱 I’m currently learning all the AI Agent Stacks
+- 👯 I’m looking to collaborate on AI Tools and Frameworks
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about AI
+- 📫 How to reach me: thinkscientist.com
+- 😄 Pronouns: He / Him
+- ⚡ Fun fact: 🍌 is a berry but a 🍓 is not

 <!--
 **thinkscientist/thinkscientist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.